-This is the flag ship model of Astoria-Pacific’s Industrial Division.
-The system’s six (6) channel digital detector is ideal for laboratories (i.e. Oceanography, Tobacco, etc.) that want to test four to six parameters from a single sample.
-Using micro-Segmented Flow Analysis, the Astoria Analyzer follows the modular design layout: 311 XYZ Sampler, 322 Auxiliary Pump (for sampler wash), 302D Micropump (peristaltic pump), 303A Cartridge Base, with room for up to six chemistries; and 305D Digital Detector.
+This is the flag ship model of Astoria-Pacific’s Industrial market.
+The system’s versatile 307 digital detector is ideal for laboratories (i.e. Oceanography, Tobacco, etc.) that want to test one to six parameters from a single sample.
+It can be configured with photometric and/or fluorometric detectors.
+Using micro-Segmented Flow Analysis, the Astoria Analyzer has a modular design: 411 XYZ Sampler, 302D Micropump (peristaltic pump), 303A Cartridge Base with room for up to six chemistries*, and 307 Digital Detector.
 (See Additional Modules for more information about these units.)

-Of course the savings on reagents are only a small part of what the analyzer will do for your laboratory; after all, since it uses SFA, the Astoria will attain levels of detection that are equivalent to or even lower than any other system.
-For instance, take a flow injection system that has a post-distillation cyanide method with a working range of 0.005 – 0.5 mg/L–although these are impressive numbers, the Astoria beats it by a factor of 10, with a working range of 0.0005 – 0.50 mg/L as CN (PN 305-A111-A01).
+- Example 2: Compared to a flow injection system that has a post-distillation cyanide method with a working range of 0.005 – 0.5 mg/L, an Astoria Analyzer beats it by a factor of 10, with a working range of 0.0005 – 0.50 mg/L as CN (PN 305-A111-A01).

 Although discrete analyzers have made a significant impact in environmental testing, the Astoria Analyzer offers a variety of techniques that have made SFA so powerful in the past, present and future to come:

 - In-Line Dialysis can remove interferences like matrix effects, utilize gas diffusion techniques for Ammonia to eliminate distillation steps, and can be used like a dilution loop